AdaCore/gnatstudio/docs/users_guide/debugging.rst

 pointer over a variable, GPS displays a tooltip showing the value of that variable.
 Disable these automatic tooltips using the preferences menu.

-When the debugger is active, the contextual menu of the source window contains a :menuselection:`Debug` submenu providing the entries below.
+At all times, the contextual menu of the source window contains a :menuselection:`Debug` submenu providing some or all of the entries below.
 These entries are dynamic and apply to the entity under the pointer (depending on the current language).
 In addition, if you have made a selection in the editor, the text of the selection is used instead.
 This